Imamzadeh Ahmad: Overview

-Emamzadeh Ahmad was built in Seljukid era, but the present structure belongs to Safavid age.
+Imamzadeh Ahmad was completed in 1141 CE, during the Seljukid era, however the present structure was completed in 1703 CE, during the Safavid era.
 The ceiling of the mausoleum is covered by Muqarnas works.
 Around the sepulcher there is a poem in golden Nastaliq script, in which Zellossoltan has mentioned repairments and revampings of this structure by him.

 Unlike few decorations of the imamzadeh's tomb, the tomb of Amir Kabir's daughter and Naser al-Din Shah Qajar's sister and wife have been fully decorated with stucco, painting and mirror decoration.